 PostScript is a language that describes the content of one or more pages.
-To actually use that description to print on paper or make a printing plate, a program is needed that interprets (or renders) the data, turning it into something that a printer, imagesetter or CtP system can output on media.
-This interpretation is done by a system that is called a RIP (Raster Image Processor) or renderer.
+To actually use that description to print on paper or make a printing plate, a program is needed that interprets (or renders) the data, turning the page description into something that a printer, imagesetter or CtP system can output on media.
+This interpretation is done by a system that is called a RIP (Raster Image Processor) or Renderer.

-If every application on the market would use its own way of describing what the content of a page looks like, you would have to buy a RIP for every separate application (a QuarkXPress RIP, an Illustrator RIP, a Corel Draw RIP,..).
+If every application on the market would use its own way of describing what the content of a page looks like, you would have to buy a RIP for every separate application (an Adobe Indesign RIP, an Illustrator RIP, a Corel Draw RIP,.. ).
 To avoid this problem the input data are encoded in a standardized page description language or PDL.
 There are several PDLs.
 The most common ones are:

 - PostScript (which is mainly used in graphic arts)

 - PCL (for office use)

 - HPGL (typically used to drive plotters for Computer Aided Design)

 - SVG (for describing graphic elements in web browsers)

 The remainder of this article focuses on PostScript RIPs.